arojunior/redux-localstore/README.md

 storeSynchronize(store)
 ```
-To populate the initalState from localStorage, import ***defineState*** method from `'redux-localstore'`, pass your `defaultState` as first parameter and the reducer key as second.
+To populate the initalState from localStorage, import ***defineState*** method from `'redux-localstore'`, pass your `defaultState` as first parameter and the reducer key as second. (note that it's using currying)

 ### Reducer example
 ```javascript